Skip to main content

 • Coeliac disease is an autoimmune condition, not a food allergy.

-• If someone with coeliac disease eats gluten, it will not cause a life-threatening reaction, but it can cause gastrointestinal symptoms such as nausea, vomiting and diarrhoea and may cause serious, long term health problems.
+• If someone with coeliac disease eats gluten, it will not cause a life-threatening reaction.
+It can cause gastrointestinal symptoms such as nausea, vomiting and diarrhoea and may cause serious, long term health problems.

-• Lactose free products have had the lactose sugar taken out.
+• Lactose free products have had the lactose sugar removed.

-• Remember - milk allergy means all dairy products (such as milk, butter, yoghurt, cheese) have to be avoided, even if they are lactose free.
+• Milk (dairy) allergy means all dairy foods such as milk, butter, yoghurt, ice-cream, and cheese have to be avoided - even if they are lactose free.

 What are precautionary allergen labelling statements?

-• Precautionary allergen labelling (PAL) statements are used to warn that a food product might be cross contaminated with an allergen and could be a risk to someone with a food allergy.
+• Precautionary allergen labelling (PAL) statements are used to warn people that a food product might be accidentally contaminated with an allergen.
+This can make the food a risk to someone with that food allergy.

-• Cross contamination can happen during growing, transport, storing and making the food.
+• Cross contamination of food allergens from one food to another can happen during growing, transport, storing and making the food.

 • “May contain…”